 These 3W LED strip lights by Lighting Direct can be installed without the need for an electrician.

-Feel like experimenting with the dark and atmospheric decorating trend that's becoming so popular lately?
-The good news is, a kitchen is a great space in the home to try out dark, since these rooms tend to have plenty of natural light to balance out the dark colours.
+If you feel like experimenting with the dark and atmospheric decorating trend that has become so popular in recent years, then the good news is that kitchen is a great space in the home to try out a dark or completely black kitchen color scheme, since these rooms tend to have plenty of natural light to balance out the dark colors.
 A dark pendant light is a great way to create a graphic contrast in your dining space – and if you find that it doesn't work after all, pendants are easy to replace.

-14. Go for uniformity with your kitchen lighting layout
+14. Go for uniformity with your kitchen lighting design

 These matching industrial style pendant lights make this kitchen space pop.
 The placement is ideal to illuminate the kitchen island when in use and the choice of off-white shades really complements the rest of the decor.